 You can manage the .NET Machine Agent in the Controller under Settings > AppDynamics Agents on the Machine Agents tab.

 - To enable or disable all the machine agents, including the Machine Agent, for a business application, click Enable Agents or Disable Agents.

 To enable or disable an individual .NET Machine Agent, right-click the agent and click Enable Selected Machine Agent or Disable Selected Machine Agent.

 Disabled agents maintain a 'heartbeat' connection to the Controller so you can enable it again.
 The agent persists its enabled/disabled state even after a restarted.

 - To reset a .NET Machine Agent, right-click the agent and click Reset Selected Machine Agent.
 The reset operation purges all existing metrics for the agent.
 The agent restarts and begins gathering metrics again.

 Machine Agent Tier

 Immediately after you install and configure the .NET Agent, the .NET Machine Agent registers with the Controller and starts reporting performance data.

-Frequently the machine agent metrics reach the controller before the app agent has had time to instrument and register IIS applications, Windows services, or standalone applications.
-If there are no application tiers, the machine agent registers as the Machine Agent tier.
+Frequently the machine agent metrics reach the Controller before the app agent has had time to instrument and register IIS applications, Windows services, or standalone applications.
+If there are no application tiers, then the machine agent registers as the Machine Agent tier.

-If you install the Standalone Machine Agent, a Java application, in a .NET environment, then you can add custom monitors and extensions such as the HTTP listener.
-See Configure the .NET Machine Agent for details.
+If you install the Machine Agent, a Java application, in a .NET environment, then you can add custom monitors and extensions such as the HTTP listener.
+See Configure the .NET Machine Agent.